dracudev/gavilan-shop/README.md

 ## About

-This project represents the digital transformation of a traditional hat shop from Alicante, Spain, with over 145 years of craftsmanship heritage since 1880.
-This modern e-commerce platform seamlessly blends traditional elegance with cutting-edge web technologies, providing customers with an intuitive shopping experience while maintaining the shop's authentic brand identity.
+This project represents the digital transformation of a traditional hat shop from Alicante, Spain, with over 145 years of craftsmanship heritage.
+This e-commerce platform seamlessly blends traditional elegance with cutting-edge web technologies, providing customers with an intuitive shopping experience while maintaining the shop's authentic brand identity.

 ## Features